ThasianX/TimePage-Clone/README.md

 # TimePage-Clone
 TimePage components written in SwiftUI.
+And UIKit, at least for `ElegantColorPalette`.

 Ngl I didn't think any of this was possible in SwiftUI at first but once I started typing that code...
 I discovered it was.